analyst4action/SQL_Project_Data_Job_Analysis/README.md

 # Background
 My curiousity in this project as a new data analyst is in identifying which skills to focus on for ongoing learning in my role in relation to those that correspond to higher salaries and are most in-demand.
 I took this on as my first project associated with an SQL course offered by Luke Barousse and Kelly Adams.
+I'm grateful to both of them for the course structure and instruction.
 [SQL Course](https://lukebarousse.com/sql)

 The questions I wanted to answer through my SQL queries were the following:
-1. What are the top-paying jobs for my role?
+1. What are the top-paying jobs for my interested roles (primarily data analyst and business analyst)?
 2. What are the skills required for these top-paying roles?
 3. What are the most in-demand skills for my role?
 4. What are the top skills based on salary for my role?